iharuya/iharuya/README.md

-- 👋 Hi, I’m @iharuya
+- 👋 Hello, this is @iharuya
-- 👀 I’m curious about developping metaverse partially driven by blockchain technologies.
-- 🌱 I’m currently learning ethereum and polkadot
-- 💞️ I’m looking to collaborate on projects that would enhance the experience in the metaverse and facilitate WEB3.0
+- 👀 I am a web engineer who is interested in Web3.0
+- 🌱 I am currently developping an application called OpenBook which will make people regard books as a new type of asset.
+- 💞️ I love thinking about something extraordinary, some of which might change the world.
+- 🌟 Lex Fridman is one of whom I admire the most.
+He is not only a great computer scientist but a humble philosopher who loves the world and the humans.

 <!---
 iharuya/iharuya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.